katiekoschland/my_weather_app/README.md

 So that I know it is an FT app,
 I would like to be able to see origami styling.

-1) Be able to take the text input and store it as the city.
-2) Redirect to the /weather route - this will display the weather
-3) Have a toggle box to convert the weather from celsius to Fahrenheit ((c * 1.8) + 32 = F)
-   Origami has it's own checkbox which acts as a toggle in o-forms.
-So use this.
+Questions to ask on Monday:

-4) Set up a makefile and have commands like make build run, make watch work.
+1) How do I Set up a makefile and have commands like make build run, make watch work?

+2) How do I access the document object?
+Why does it not work in a js file?

-Extras to learn (- later today or over the weekend)
+To learn over the weekend:

 1) Watch a git tutorial - learn git fetch all, git stash, git branch.

 2) Learn about EC2 for AWS, and AWS in general - cloud computing.

+3) Launch a wordpress website - using the guide on AWS

+4) Go over notes from this week

+To be completed:

-3) Really like to complete the FT Tech test and learn how to use their apis and create my own FT.com
+* Really like to complete the FT Tech test and learn how to use the FT APIS